madeindra/signal-setup-guide/signal-android/README.md

 Q: How did I make Maps works?

 A: On Android, search for `com.google.android.geo.API_KEY` and change the value below that line with your own Google Maps API Key.
+Remember to `Enable` `Maps SDK for Android`

 Q: How did I make Giphy/Sticker works?

-A: For now, sticker file is not available publicly.
-Also, Giphy need content proxy to works, for now the content proxy source code is still not being shared publicly.
+A: Don't change `CONTENT_PROXY_URL` on your `build.gradle` but you may change the Giphy API key on android.

 Q: What can I do so the attachments not uploaded to root bucket?